The advantages & disadvantages of escape room team building; plus a few tips on how to select the best escape room for your group.

 The pros and cons of making escape games your team building activity

-Let’s start at the basics of an escape room - a group of players enters a themed space in which they have to achieve a certain goal within a set time (usually 60 minutes).
+Let’s start at the basics of an escape room - a group of players enters a themed space, not unlike the scenarios crafted for romance and room escape games, where they must achieve a specific goal within a set time (usually 60 minutes).

 Where does the team building come in?